siddu7999/cs5293sp23-project3/README.md

 * The output will be a TSV file named smartcity_predictions.tsv containing the city name, the raw text extracted from the PDF, the cleaned text, and the cluster ID assigned to that city.

+* pipenv run python project3.py --document "Oklahoma.pdf" this command is used to execute program

 ## Machine Learning Model

 * The code uses a pre-trained machine learning model to cluster the PDF files.